We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 Answer: Assuming that you have purchased licenses for both computers, installed the game on both computers and then 'activated' the software on both computers, here is what you need to do (also, let's assume the program is The Ultimate QuizShow):

 Step 1.
-Using a program like Windows Explorer, copy the question files (the file and extension will be something like 'sample.qsa' ) from the C:\programs\QuizShow9_0\ subdirectory to a floppy disk.
+Using a program like Windows Explorer, copy the question files (the file and extension will be something like 'sample.qsa' ) from the C:\programs\QuizShow\ subdirectory to a flash drive

 Step 2.
-Using the same program on the target computer, copy the question files from the floppy disk to the c:\programs\QuizShow9_0\ subdirectory.
+Using the same program on the target computer, copy the question files from the flash drive to the c:\programs\QuizShow\ subdirectory.

 Step 3.
-Follow the same method to copy any sound files from the from the C:\programs\QuizShow9_0\sounds subdirectory to a floppy disk and then to the target computer.
+Follow the same method to copy any sound files from the from the C:\programs\QuizShow\sounds subdirectory to a flash drive and then to the target computer.

 Step 4.
-Follow the same method to copy any graphic files from the from the C:\programs\QuizShow9_0\pics subdirectory to a floppy disk and then to the target computer.
+Follow the same method to copy any graphic files from the from the C:\programs\QuizShow\pics subdirectory to a flash driveand then to the target computer.

 <19> Question: I changed the logo for The Ultimate QuizShow to First National Bank's Review Game.
 Every time we restart the program, we have to change the logo again.
 How do I get our logo to 'stick'?

-Actually, we responded to our clients' requests to allow them to change the logo so that they could play 'their game'.
+Actually, if you stop and think about it, we've responded to our clients' requests to allow them to change the logo so that they could play 'their game'.
 But we also think it's reasonable to maintain our trademark and our copyright for the program.

 Best viewed in 800x600 resolution